-(a) Papers Required.
+- (a) Papers Required.
 Except as otherwise provided in this paragraph, all motions and opposition to motions require a memorandum of law, supporting affidavit, and proof of service on all the parties.
 See L.R.
 5.1(a).
 Additional requirements for specific types of motions, including cross-motions, see L.R.
-7.1(c), are set forth in this Rule.

-1. Memorandum of Law.
+7.1(c), are set forth in this Rule. - 1.
+Memorandum of Law.
 No party shall file or serve a memorandum of law that exceeds twenty-five (25) pages in length, unless that party obtains leave of the judge hearing the motion prior to filing.
-All memoranda of law shall contain a table of contents and, wherever possible, parallel citations.
-Memoranda of law that contain citations to decisions exclusively reported on computerized databases, e.g., Westlaw, Lexis, Juris, shall include copies of those decisions.
+All memoranda of law shall contain a table of contents.
+When serving a pro se litigant with a memorandum of law or any other paper which contains citations to authorities that are unpublished or published exclusively on electronic databases, counsel shall include a hard copy of those authorities.
+Although copies of authorities published only on electronic databases are not required to be filed, copies shall be provided upon request to opposing counsel who lack access to electronic databases.